felipewine/Docker-Ubuntu-Postgres-PgAdmin4/README.md

 With these two files mentioned previously, you must create a directory on windows and run the .yml file as described above.

+For this step, I recommend you to use VS Code or Note++, feel free to use another one.

 <!-- https://petri.com/docker-for-windows-create-a-linux-container-on-windows-10
 https://stackoverflow.com/questions/69293137/how-do-i-connect-to-host-docker-internal-postgres-instance
 -->